IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** When will proxy mode support for UMS 12 be released?

-**A:** As of 3 May, it is still in development and target release date by end of July.
-The work around for the UMS to access the App Portal is to manually import applications into the UMS.
+**A:** As of 31 July, UMS 12.02.100 has proxy mode support.

 **Q:** What is feature matrix between UMS Web App and UMS Console?

-**A:** Here is link to [Feature Matrix: UMS Web App vs. UMS Console](https://kb.igel.com/endpointmgmt-12.01/en/overview-of-the-igel-ums-81500680.html#Overview-FeatureMatrix:UMSWebAppvs.UMSConsole)
+**A:** Here is link to [Feature Matrix: UMS Web App vs. UMS Console](https://kb.igel.com/endpointmgmt-12.02/en/overview-of-the-igel-ums-90235876.html)

 **Q:** I'm able to shadow from UMS Web App but cannot shadow from UMS console running on my PC.
 Why?

 **A:** Shadowing from UMS Web App triggers the UMS Server to initiate a VNC session for shadowing.
 The VNC session is routed through the UMS Server.
-[KB - UMS and Devices: Secure Shadowing](https://kb.igel.com/endpointmgmt-12.01/en/ums-and-devices-secure-shadowing-77863778.html).
+[KB - UMS and Devices: Secure Shadowing](https://kb.igel.com/endpointmgmt-12.02/en/ums-and-devices-secure-shadowing-90235104.html).

 **Q:** How to see the App Portal from Web App?
 I upgraded from UMS6 to UMS12 and cannot see the App Portal.